LFBessa/LFBessa/README.md

-# LFBessa - Chemical Engineering and Computing - EN
+# LFBessa - Chemical Engineering, Data Analyst and Computing - EN

 This repository contains a collection of my works, projects, and studies in Chemical Engineering, with a focus on Computing, Computational Fluid Dynamics (CFD) Simulation, Meta-Heuristics, and Data Analysis.